-Consisting of three trimesters, EMLE is a one-year Master’s programme that enables you to spend each trimester in a new city (such as Bologna, Hamburg, Ghent, and many others).
+Consisting of three trimesters, EMLE is a one-year master’s programme that enables you to spend each trimester in a new city (such as Hamburg, Ghent, and many others).
 Rotterdam, being one of those cities, offers an abundance of culture, bars, great food, friendly people, and a university that provides an awesome atmosphere for its students.
-Furthermore, the EMLE programme offers courses both in Law and Economics, which leads to an understanding of the overlap between the two subjects, and that is helpful in almost every line of work.
+Furthermore, the EMLE programme offers courses both in law and economics, which leads to an understanding of the overlap between the two subjects, and that is helpful in almost every line of work.
 Moreover, your classmates will be from all over the world, and every student has unique insights.

 I would highly recommend Rotterdam, and the EMLE programme, to prospective students.
 The renowned academic excellence of the EMLE programme as well as its international character are aspects that drew me to it.
 A year later, as I finish my studies, I look back on a year in which I made lifelong friends, had priceless cultural experiences, and am more than ready to embark on my future academic endeavours.